kaikue/MagicOfTheStars/README.md

 ## TODO

 ### Movement
+- Stop time when star collected (this broke again...)
 - Swimming
 	- enter swimming state when submerging in water (hurtzone entirely in water)
 		- ontriggerexit WaterEdge?